nonstrict-hq/nonstrict.eu-website/Content/blog/recording-to-disk-with-screencapturekit.md

 ScreenCaptureKit is awesome, it allows for many custom filters to only capture specific content, and it is very efficient.
 In our recent project to build a new recording backend for Screen Studio, we needed to create a screen recording on macOS and write the output to a file on disk.

-The WWDC talks introducing and going deeper into ScreenCaptureKit are great introductions to the new framework, but don’t detail how to write to file.
+The WWDC talks [introducing](https://developer.apple.com/wwdc22/10156) and [going deeper](https://developer.apple.com/wwdc22/10155) into ScreenCaptureKit are great introductions to the new framework, but don’t detail how to write to file.

-Looking online, we didn’t find any good examples on what to do with the screen capture, presumably most users of this new API want to stream over the network in a video conferencing app, rather than write to disk.
+For Screen Studio, we need to save the recorded screen capture to a file on disk.
+Searching online, we didn’t find examples of this.
+Presumably most users of this new API are video conferencing apps, that stream of the network, instead of writing to disk.

 During our development, we encountered some issues; the screen recording had black bars around it, it was blurry, and it didn’t work on a 5K display.
 We decided to do a dive deep into all these issues, this is what we found out: